Dashi, or Japanese Sea Stock, is the primary broth used in Japanese cuisine. It forms the base for countless soups, stews and sauces.

 This dish of Pork simmered with vegetables in Dashi is a classic Nimono style dish.
 Here, Fatty Pork is browned in fat.
 Daikon, carrot and shiitake strips are added and quickly sautéed, then Dashi added to barely cover.
 The dish is simmered fairly vigorously until only 1/3 of liquid remains (about 20 minutes), then blanched and chopped daikon greens are added for the last few seconds and all is served hot.

-Dashi is the foundation of a more complex preparation called Kakejiru, which has many uses, but is especially favored as a noodle broth.
+A well made Japanese Sea Stock is the foundation of a more complex preparation called Kakejiru, which has many uses, but is especially favored as a noodle broth.

 Above, you can see a classic Japanese Mizuna Potato Nimono, in which Mizuna and Potato are simmered in Kakejiru until the Sauce is all but been slightly reduced.

 Dashi – Japanese Sea Stock

 - 1 8- inch piece of Kombu;

 - 2 good-sized handfuls of Katsuobushi shavings.